ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-ietf-cose-tsa-tst-header-parameter.md

 Please review the Security Considerations section in {{-TSA}}; these considerations apply to this document as well.

-Also review the Security Considerations section in {{-COSE}}; these considerations apply to this document as well, especially the need for implementations to protect private key material.
+Also review the Security Considerations section in {{-COSE}}.
+These considerations apply to this document as well, particularly with regard to the need for implementations to protect private key material.
+Additionally, solutions based on the COSE header parameters defined in this document must be able to report compromised keys promptly.

 The following scenario assumes an attacker can manipulate the clocks on the COSE signer and its relying parties, but not the TSA.
 It is also assumed that the TSA is a trusted third party, so the attacker cannot impersonate the TSA and create valid timestamp tokens.